 Tanzania is the embodiment of safari destinations, giving you views of lounging lions, long parades of elephants, and the secluded luxury of a wilderness resort.
 But beyond the safari adventures, Tanzania emanates majesty, from the peak of Mount Kilimanjaro to the endless grasslands of the Serengeti, the pristine white sands of Zanzibar’s beaches to the crystal-clear waters of Pemba Island.

-Tanzania is the perfect place to find guided adventure and relaxation, especially from December to February, during the migration in the southern Serengeti, which severely shortens travel time.
+Whether newly becoming a senior or looking for trips for seniors over 60, Tanzania is the perfect place to find guided adventure and relaxation, especially from December to February, during the migration in the southern Serengeti.
 “The best destination for seniors in terms of accessibility and enjoyment is northern Tanzania, Tarangire, Ngorongoro, and, of course, the Serengeti,” says Tehsin, a safari specialist with Zicasso.
 “Working with a travel expert can offer on-the-ground flexibility, on a day-to-day basis, for the trip to be faster or slower, or even include unscheduled downtime whenever you like.”

 Each destination can give you a different view of Tanzania’s natural charm by giving you a different perspective of the wildlife and wilderness.
 Tehsin also recommends extending any trip with a relaxing beach visit to Zanzibar.

 “You can truly appreciate your surroundings in Tanzania,” adds Tehsin.
-“It is not about aiming to tick off a bucket list, but the aim to experience authentic Africa.”
+“It is not about aiming to tick off a bucket list item, but the aim to experience authentic Africa.”

 Kenya conjures images of endless savannas speckled with massive herds of wildlife, where the landscape - from the snowcapped equatorial mountains or the soulful drama of the Great Rift Valley - promises adventure.
 The epic scenery stirs a longing for a deeper connection to the diversity of the land, abundant wildlife, and distinct cultures.